pudly/schmopera-hugo/content/articles/kept-women-a-snapshot-of-life-in-la-rondine.md

 ---
-title: Kept women & a snapshot of life in La Rondine
+title: "Kept women &amp; a snapshot of life in La Rondine"
 ---

 The past few weeks have been an intense news cycle, and my mind has been going a mile a minute.
 So when I sat down in the Ordway Theater for [Minnesota Opera](/scene/companies/minnesota-opera/)'s season opener, *La Rondine*, I was a little taken aback.
 Isn't Puccini supposed to be full of suicide and violence?
 Shouldn't  there be explosive highs and lows to the music and drama?
 With *La Rondine*, Puccini gives us an introspective look at a snapshot of life.
 There is not a lot of background of any of the characters, in fact a good deal of the opera is just conversation about...well, life.